 Lawrence City Commission to consider design of East 19th Street project

-City leaders will soon decide on the design of the easternmost section of 19th Street, which has generated concerns from neighbors.
+City leaders will soon consider approving the design for the reconstruction of a portion of East 19th Street, a project that has generated concerns from neighbors.

-As part of its meeting Tuesday, the Lawrence City Commission will consider approving a concept design for the project to extend the roadway and reconstruct a segment of it.
-The city has budgeted approximately $3.3 million to rebuild a half-mile segment of 19th Street beginning at Harper Street and connecting to O’Connell Road, which leads into the VenturePark and East Hills Business Park.
+As part of its meeting Tuesday, the Lawrence City Commission will consider approving the design concept for the reconstruction and extension of 19th Street, from Harper Street to O’Connell Road.
+The extension will connect the street to the VenturePark and East Hills Business Park.